llvm/clangir/Dialect/passes.md

 Right now this is enabled by default in Clang prior to dialect codegen from CIR, but not before lifetime check, where AST is required to be present.
+### `-cir-flatten-cfg`

+_Produces flatten cfg_

+This pass transforms CIR and inline all the nested regions.
+Thus, the next post condtions are met after the pass applied:
+- there is not any nested region in a function body
+- all the blocks in a function belong to the parent region In other words, this pass removes such CIR operations like IfOp, LoopOp, ScopeOp and etc. and produces a flat CIR.
+### `-cir-goto-solver`

+_Replaces goto operatations with branches_

+This pass transforms CIR and replaces goto-s with branch operations to the proper blocks.
 ### `-cir-idiom-recognizer`

 _Raise calls to C/C++ libraries to CIR operations_